geekyjoyce72/BadgerOS/docs/styleguide.md

 - The column at which the `(` starts is constant among a block of definitions.
 - The padding is written with spaces.
 - The attributes are behind the `)`.
     - With exactly one space of padding OR
-  - On a newline, preceded by exactly two tab characters.
+    - On a newline, preceded by exactly eight spaces.
 - The function name should approximately describe the purpose.